fsharp/fsharp.org/studies/testimonials.md

  - Dean of Learning and Teaching Imperial College, United Kingdom

-Functional languages are ideal for teaching clear thinking, for solving problems amenable to code solu­tions and it levels the playing field between beginners and experienced programmers.
+Functional languages are ideal for teaching clear thinking, for solving problems amenable to code solutions and it levels the playing field between beginners and experienced programmers.
 The first programming language taught has a substantial influence on what language students use when they have a free choice.
 F#, once it is platform independent, has the potential to become the first programming language.